 My second assignment was to capture the fun and there’s no better way other than bakery crashing for half a dozen natas.
 A Portuguese wedding just feels incomplete without natas but most importantly, because we can.
 It appears that Jason’s family has been patronizing this bakery for the longest time so the story has now come full circle.

 Just across the corridor, another wedding reception was being held and for some strange reason, it was awkwardly quiet.
 I sneaked closer to satisfy my curiosity: no music, no dancing, no interaction, nothing.
 The difference was day and night, as if I was about to enter another universe.
 I felt bad for them because they must have sensed the vibration coming from our room.
 I ran back to Jason, thanking him profusely for bringing me into the real party of the night as we hugged, shook hands and high-fived.
 Trust me, I was extremely close in kissing our groom but that would have been even more awkward, wouldn’t it?

-Tags: Église Saint-Enfant-Jésus du Mile End, Le Carlton centre d’évenements wedding, Hotel des Gouverneurs Place Dupuis, Seraphin Boulangerie, Montreal wedding photographer.
+Tags: Église Saint-Enfant-Jésus du Mile End (5039 St Dominique St, Montreal, QC H2T 1V1), Le Carlton Centre d’évenements wedding (8860 Boul Langelier, Saint-Léonard, QC H1P 3C8), Hotel des Gouverneurs Place Dupuis (1415 St Hubert St, Montreal, QC H2L 3Y9), Seraphin Boulangerie, Montreal wedding photographer.